ArabAmerican/Easy-YDNS/README.md

 		./ydns.sh

 Congratulations!
-You've made it to the end!
-Run the ydns.sh script everytime you'd like to update the IP address.
+You've updated the IP address onto YDNS!
 ## Allowing the script to run every X minutes

-This tutorial is incomplete, I will come back tomorrow.
+By default, the script is set to refresh every 15 minutes to check for a new IP.
+You can change this by editing line 63 to the interval you'd like to set.

+		sleep 15m